 Use it just like you would any other toner with a cotton ball or pad for a quick cleanse.

-You can easily make an effective facial toner and acne treatment with just rubbing alcohol and decarbed bud.
+You can make an effective facial toner for acne treatment with just rubbing alcohol and decarbed bud.

 The CBD in marijuana is a great anti-inflammatory and the rubbing alcohol makes the solution anti-bacterial and perfect for acne treatment.